 D.E.H.T.A's questline in Northerend is capable of wringing tears by having you to free elephant babies from painful traps and prevent poachers from killing baby deer, but Blizzard really manages to shake those players who have been paying attention to the in-game lore with one of the final quests.
 The druids will send you on a quest to murder Harold Lane who oversees the hunter's camp.
 Many of the players don't probably remember him by the time you receive the quest, but he's one of the hunters you hunt with in Nagrand, namely the wounded man who is delirious from infection, his condition growing worse with every quest, and prior of coming to Northerend, the player is left without knowledge whether he will pull through or die due to his injuries.
 Think about it; He survives dreadful wounds and a painful infection, just to be murdered by the same player who was there to help him and sit through his fever-induced delirium, just because a group of fanatic, self-righteous druids said so.

-Actually, Harold Lane was faking it the entire time.
+Actually, Harold Lane was faking it—or at least playing it up—the entire time.
 It becomes quite obvious that he was simply playing up his injury out of laziness.
 If you sit around him long enough, he starts playing little emotes like "Harold Lane begins to whistle a tune, but then stops abruptly and moans.".
 While there is no denying that DEHTA are all completely insane fanatics, Harold Lane is not nearly as innocent as he seems.

 A minor one, but when you get this item from killing one of the rare Cataclysm/Pandaria beasts, it does make you seem like a monster for killing them.